mikademus/nuno/README.md

 * subcategories do not restart the table
 * header applies across all subcategories
 * each category is closed explicitly
-* a blank line would terminate the entire table
 * closing a subcategory containing a table also closes the table

 Example of a table wrapped in a category: